Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

-The ciphertext malleability is due to the \Deco function.
-Indeed, when its input is shifted modulo $q$ by adding a specific bias, this can alter the output in a predictable way.
-By using $\mathcal{O}_{SCA}$ before and after the Chosen Ciphertext Attack, it is possible to deduce the exact value of any message bit.
+The ciphertext malleability is due to the function \Deco.
+When its input is shifted by adding a specific bias modulus $q$, this can alter the output in a predictable way.
+Using $\mathcal{O}_{SCA}$ before and after the chosen ciphertext attack, it is possible to deduce the exact value of any bit of the message.
+The biases have the form $+\frac{qk}{2^d}$, where $k<2^d$ an integer and $d$ the compression factor of the function \Deco.
+In the case of MLKEM \cite{nist2023mlkem}, as $d=1$ and $q$ is not a multiple of $2^d$, the bias injected is rounded, i.e. $+\nint*{\frac{q}{2}}=+\frac{q+1}{2}=1665$.

+The attack by Ravi et al. \cite{ravi2021exploiting} against MLKEM is carried out as follows: \begin{enumerate} \item The Hamming Weight of the original message $m$ is recovered with $\mathcal{O}_{SCA}$. \item The bias $+\nint*{\frac{q}{2}}$ is injected into the ciphertext to target a specific bit of the message.
+To target the $i^{th}$ bit of the message, we add the bias to the ciphertext \textbf{v} during the \Fdec procedure at the start of \KDec in order to force the computation of $\Deco(\textbf{v}+\nint*{\frac{q}{2}}X^i-\textbf{u}\times\textbf{s})$. \item The target device performs its computations and a call to $\mathcal{O}_{SCA}$ retrieves the Hamming Weight of the biased message $m'$. \item The results are compared: $\Delta = HW(m') - HW(m)= $ \end{enumerate}

+\begin{remark} For a parallelised attack, the oracle $\mathcal{O}_{SCA}$ only needs to recover the Hamming Weight of the register which contains the biased part of the message.
+Hence, the attack can be performed on each register separately in parallel to lower the number of traces. \end{remark}

-The quadrant representation allows for a better understanding of how the ciphertext malleability can be exploited.
-Indeed, adding a specific bias to the input of \Deco "rotates" the quadrant and alters the output accordingly.
-An example is given in Figure \ref{fig:compress}, where one can bitflip the output of the \Deco function with parameter $d=1$ by adding $\frac{q}{2}$ to the input.
+The representation in sectors allows for a better understanding of how ciphertext malleability can be exploited.
+Adding a specific bias to the input of \Deco ``rotates'' the sectors and alters the output accordingly.
+An example is given in Figure \ref{fig:compress}, where one can bit-flip the output of the \Deco function with parameter $d=1$ by adding $\frac{q}{2}$ to the input.